 M+S - Mud and Snow is used as a marking on winter, all-season and off-road tyres.
 It can also be found on tyres supplied from outside of Europe.
 This marking is only a manufacturer's declaration, it is not an official symbol confirming the properties of winter tyres.

 MFS (Maximum Flange Shield) - Rim protector; some winter tyres have a rim protector.
 Its aim is to protect the edge of the rim from mechanical damage which may be caused by driving onto a curb or by colliding with small objects.
 There are different names used for this protector depending on the tyre manufacturer.
 Apart from MFS, the most common names include:

 OWL - Outlined White Lettering.

 OUTSIDE - Used on asymmetric tyres to indicate the tyre installation sides.
-Outside means that the sidewall with this marking must be visible from the outside of the car after installing it.
+“Outside” means that, when installed, the sidewall with this marking must be visible from the outside of the car.

 R - Radial tyre

 RF - Reinforced; it indicates a reinforced tyre with a higher load capacity.
 It has a similar meaning to the tyres with an XL symbol.
 Other markings of reinforced tyres include EXL, RFD, REF, REINF.

 RFT - Run Flat Tyres, used by Bridgestone, Firestone and Pirelli.